ui-libraries/Web-Mapping-Intro/README.md

 }
 ```

-Notice that you referenced the slider element using its div id by typing "#slider", just as you did for the map in the CSS above it.
+Notice that you referenced the slider and slider-control elements using their div ids by typing "#slider" and "#slider-control", just as you did for the map in the CSS above it.
 Within the curly brackets, you fed the script some details about where the slider should be located and how it should appear.
 Feel free to fiddle around with these settings so that you can understand what these options do.
 You can also research other CSS options you can use by searching online.
 Now, if you save your code and refresh your map, you should see a fully styled slider in the bottom left corner of your map.
-We have not yet added a temporal legend, nor have we added any code to make this slider talk to our wildfire data.
+We have not yet styled a temporal legend, nor have we added any code to make this slider talk to our wildfire data.
 You can move the slider, but it doesn't do anything!

 ### Retrieving the Time Slider Inputs with JavaScript